The Wire star Michael K Williams found dead

 Williams - who was nominated for three Emmy Awards - had openly discussed his struggles with drugs over the years.

-In The Wire, he played Omar Little, a streetwise robber of drug gangs.
+In The Wire, he played Omar Little, a gay, streetwise robber of drug gangs.

-He was also known for playing Albert "Chalky" White in the Boardwalk Empire TV series.
+He was also known for playing Albert "Chalky" White, a powerful gangster, in the Prohibition period TV series Boardwalk Empire.

-New York Police Department spokesman John Grimpel said police went to Williams' Brooklyn apartment after receiving an emergency call at 14:00 local time on Monday (18:00 GMT).
+New York Police Department spokesman John Grimpel said police went to Williams's Brooklyn apartment after receiving an emergency call at 14:00 local time on Monday (18:00 GMT).

 "The depth of my love for this brother, can only be matched by the depth of my pain learning of his loss," The Wire co-star Wendell Pierce tweeted.

-"A immensely talented man with the ability to give voice to the human condition portraying the lives of those whose humanity is seldom elevated until he sings their truth," Pierce said.
+"A immensely talented man with the ability to give voice to the human condition portraying the lives of those whose humanity is seldom elevated until he sings their truth," Pierce added.

-Rest in Peace Michael K. Williams.
-Gone far too soon.
-A man that taught me so much.
-Thank you for your wisdom. pic.twitter.com/qoOKxdnErF— Damson Idris (@DamsonIdris) September 6, 2021
+THE WIRE brought us together and immortalized Omar & Bunk in that “scene” on a park bench.But for us we aimed to take that moment in time together and say something about Black men.
+Our struggle with ourselves, internally, and each other.
+For me & Mike we had nothing but respect pic.twitter.com/CfDW3rcY2c— Wendell Pierce (@WendellPierce) September 6, 2021

 "This is heartbreaking to learn.
 We have lost an enormous talent in Michael K Williams," tweeted Star Trek actor George Takei.

-Filmmaker James Gunn described Williams as being among the "most gentle souls I've ever met".
+Filmmaker James Gunn described Williams as one of the "most gentle souls I've ever met".

-"Rest in Peace Michael K. Williams.
+"Rest in Peace Michael K Williams.
 Gone far too soon.
 A man that taught me so much.
-Thank you for your wisdom," said British actor Damson Idris.
+Thank you for your wisdom," wrote British actor Damson Idris.

-In a statement, HBO TV network - which aired The Wire in 2002-08 - said: "We are devastated to learn of the passing of Michael Kenneth Williams, a member of the HBO family for more than 20 years.
+In a statement, HBO TV network, which aired 60 episodes of The Wire between 2002 and 2008, said: "We are devastated to learn of the passing of Michael Kenneth Williams, a member of the HBO family for more than 20 years.

 "While the world is aware of his immense talents as an artist, we knew Michael as a dear friend who was beloved by all who had the privilege to work with him.
 We send our deepest condolences to his family for this immeasurable loss."

-Born in New York in 1966, Williams started his career as a dancer and performed with Madonna and George Michael before moving into acting, with companies including the prestigious National Black Theatre Company.
+Born in New York in 1966, Williams began his career as a dancer and performed with Madonna and George Michael before moving into acting, with companies including the prestigious National Black Theatre Company.

-In a BBC interview in 2018, Williams explained why The Wire - which ran on HBO in 2002-08 - was such a successful series.
+In a BBC interview in 2018, Williams explained why The Wire was such a successful series.

 "I think it has just stayed with people because it's still relevant now, because of the climate of what's going on in the United States.
-I think it's actually a little sad."
+I think it's actually a little sad," he said.

 "It was the first show I saw that was created as what I call 'edutainment'.

-"It dived so honestly into what was wrong in our society, from the police department to our lawmakers to our school system, and the media.
-It represented what was happening in our community," Williams said.
+It dived so honestly into what was wrong in our society, from the police department to our lawmakers to our school system, and the media.
+It represented what was happening in our community."

+The actor had also publicly admitted his personal struggles with drugs over the years, even when he was starring in The Wire.

+"I was playing with fire," he said in an interview with news website NJ.com in 2012.